 It comes with a higher capacity than some other toilets on the market, with a urine container of 2.2 gallons and the solids container able to hold 60-80 uses, per their website.

 You only need to empty solids every 4-6 weeks if you have 2 people using it full time.
 Although it has a higher capacity, it saves on space by using a unique spider handle agitator design.
 This agitator also works bi-directionally to help speed up composting.

 The Airhead RV composting toilet comes with a slightly higher price tag at just over $1000.
 It is made of high-quality material with stainless steel hardware.
 You must empty the liquid tank every 1-2 days and the solids tank every 2-4 weeks on average with 2 full-time users.

-This is the toilet we installed in our RV.
+The Airhead is what we installed in our fifth wheel.